Robeson County crime report

 Thefts

+Rebecca Gurnee, of Frontier Drive, Parkton, reported Tuesday that a $450 pocketbook, $35 in cash, bank cards, IDs and medication were stolen from her car at the intersection of Seventh and Chestnut streets in Lumberton, according to a police report.

-Gary Rowe, of Riverwood Avenue, Lumberton, reported Monday that someone broke into his storage building and stole an edger valued at $246.75, a weed eater valued at $219.99 and a blower valued at $50, according to a police report.
+LeAndra Oxendine reported Tuesday that someone broke into Janey C. Hargrave Elementary School on Hargrave Street in Lumberton, causing $1,000 in damage to two cafeteria windows, and stole an unknown quantity of Rice Krispie treats, according to a police report.

-Vickie Chavis, of North Cedar Street, Lumberton, reported Monday that someone broke into her car, causing $200 in damage to a window, and stole a $500 purse, a $100 wallet and a spare key, according to a police report.
+Mecca Wynn, of West 18th Street, Lumberton, reported Tuesday that someone broke into her house, assaulted her and stole $1,000 worth of clothing, $2,000 worth of jewelry and a $120 television, according to a police report.

-Robert Carter, of Warwick Mill Road, Lumberton, reported Saturday that a $150 XBox, a $125 television and a $50 PlayStation were stolen from his home, according to a police report.

-Tiffany Gardner, of Terrace Homestead, Florida, reported Sunday that her 2014 red Dodge Charger valued at $30,000 was stolen from a home on Elizabethtown Road in Lumberton, according to a police report.

 Vandalism